-- 19. After the presentation of the Railway Budget for 1978-79, the Railways had to bear an additional burden of Rs.
-64 crores, arising out of new levies imposed through the General Budget, payment of additional installment of dearness allowance, increase in the price of steel and fulfillment of some pending staff demands.
-Besides, there was a loss of Rs.
-30 crores to the Railways due to the devastating floods in Northern and Eastern India. - 20.
+- 19. After the presentation of Railway Budget for 1978-79, the Railways had to bear an additional burden of Rs.
+64 crores, arising out of new levies imposed through the General Budget, payment of additional instalment of dearness allowance, increase in the price of steel and fulfilment of some pending staff demands.
+Besides. there was a loss of Rs.
+30 crores to the Railway due to the devastating floods in Northern and Eastern India. - 20.
 Against this background, some prophets of gloom had predicted a very heavy deficit.
-I am, however, sorry to disappoint them all by projecting a surplus for 1978-79.
-The Revised Estimates of gross traffic receipts have been placed at Rs.
-2165 crores, against the Budget Estimates of Rs.2220 crores, i.e. a reduction of only Rs.55 crores from the Budget Estimates.
-As regards working expenses, the Revised Estimates are Rs.
-1686 crores, against the Budget Estimates of Rs.1701 crores i.e. a saving of Rs.15 crores. - 21.
+I am. however, sorry to disappoint them all by projecting a surplus for even 1978-73.
+Revised Estimates of gross traffic receipts have been placed at Rs.
+2165 crores, against the Budget Estimates of Rs.
+2220 crores, i.e., a reduction of only Rs.
+55 crores from the Estimates.
+As regards working penses, the Revised Estimates are Rs.
+1686 crore, against the Budget Estimates of Rs.
+1701 crores i.e., a saving of Rs.
+15 crores. - 21.
 Thus, despite the post-budgetary burdens and losses due to floods, the year 1978-79 is expected to end with a surplus of Rs.
 27.73 crores, as against the Budget Estimates of Rs.
+98.43

-65.43 crores, after providing for Rs.145 crores towards Depreciation Reserve Fund and Rs.
-50 crores for Pension Fund and after making-full payment of Dividend to the General Revenues to the extent of Rs.
+- crores, after providing for Rs.
+145 crores towards Depreciation Reserve Fund and Rs.
+50 crores for Reserve Fund and after making full payment of Dividend to the General revenues to the extent of Rs.
 230.48 crores.
 The estimated surplus has been made possible through effective monitoring of expenditure and tighter budgetary control. - 22.
-As mentioned by me earlier, the acceptance of the recommendations of the Expert Group on the Railways' Capital Structure will bring in certain reliefs in the payment of dividend, which would amount to about Rs.
+As mentioned by me earlier, the acceptance of the recommendations of the Expert Group on the Railways' Capital Structure will bring in certain payment of dividend, reliefs in the which would amount to about Rs.
 10 crores for the year 1978-79.
 If this is also taken into account, the surplus for 1978-79 would go up to Rs.
-38 crones.
-Pending approval by the R.C.C. and Parliament, I am not reflecting this relief in the Revised Estimates now presented to the House.
+38 crores.
+Pending approval by Parliament.
+I am not reflecting this relief in the Revised Estimates now presented to the House.

-Plan Outlay for 1978-79
+PLAN OUTLAY FOR 1978-79

-23. The Railways' developmental programme for 1978-79 envisaged a total outlay of Rs.
+Railways' developmental 23.
+The programme for 1978-79 envisaged total outlay of Rs.
 535.30 crores (including Rs.
 15 crores for the Metropolitan Transport Projects and Rs.
-10 crores for investment in road services).
-In order to make up the arrears of Railways' share of equity in the State Road Transport Corporations, an additional amount of Rs.
-16 crores was provided by a supplementary grant in the last session of Parliament, The provision under Rolling Stock was also increased to provide for purchase of additional 3000 wagons.
-Thus, the revised estimate of Plan outlay during 1978-79 is now expected to be Rs.
+10 crores for investment in road vices).
+In order to make up the arrears of Railways' share of equity in the State Road Transport Corporations. an additional amount of Rs.
+16 crores provided by a supplementary grant in the last session of Parliament. under Rolling Stock provision was also increased to provide for purchase of additional 3000 wagons.
+Thus, estimate of Plan outlay the revised during 1978-79 is now expected to be Rs.
 553 crores, against the Budget Estimate of Rs.
 535 crores.

-Annual Plan For 1979-80
+ANNUAL PLAN FOR 1979-80

-- 24. I had informed the House, while presenting the Budget for 1978-79, that the Working Group set up by the Planning Commission were making an assessment of rail transport requirements for the next five years and for formulating the requisite development programmes.
-The Working Groups have since completed their assessment of transport requirements upto 1982-83 and have made their recommendations to the Planning Commission.
-The Plan, as recommended by them, lays greater emphasis, than in the earlier plans, on rehabilitation of track, rolling stock and other assets of the Railways while, at the same time, providing for further development of Railways' network and modernisation of railway workshops to facilitate increased productivity through introduction of new and more sophisticated plant and machinery. - 25 The annual plan for 1979-80, as finalised, provides an amount of Rs.
-650 crores for the
+informed the House, 24.
+I had while presenting the Budget for 1978-79, that the Working Group set up by the Planning Commission were making an assessment of rail transport requirements for the next fixe years and for formulating the requisite development programmes.
+The Working Group have since completed their assessment of transport requirements upto 1982-83 and have made their recommendations to the Planning Commission.
+The Plan, as recommended by them, lays greater emphasis, then in the earlier plans, on rehabilitation of track, rolling stock and other assets of the Railways while, at the same time, providing for further development of Railways' network and modernisation of railway workshops to facilitate increased productivity through introduction of new and more sophisticated plant and machinery.